gruenes-brett/community-calendar/data/README.md

 used to access the database data in a structured way.

-Generic functionality for instantiating these classes and storing data back to the tables is provided by the base class `comcal_DbTable`.
+Generic functionality for instantiating these classes and storing data back to the tables is provided by the base class `comcal_Database_Table`.
 Besides the numeric identfier `id` for each table row, entries have a unique identifier that is mainly used to identify a certain object (e.g., `event:1234abcd`, `category:caffee00`).
 This approach allows to potentially store multiple revisions of the same object in